httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In this case,
 `Representation-Digest` MAY be merged into the header section; see {{Section 6.5.1 of SEMANTICS}}.

+## Using Representation-Digest in State-Changing Requests {#state-changing-requests}

+When the representation enclosed in a state-changing request does not describe the target resource, the representation digest MUST be computed on the representation data.
+This is the only possible choice because representation digest requires complete representation metadata (see {{representation-digest}}).

+In responses,

+- if the representation describes the status of the request, `Representation-Digest` MUST be computed on the enclosed representation (see {{post-referencing-status}} );

+- if there is a referenced resource `Representation-Digest` MUST be computed on the selected representation of the referenced resource even if that is different from the target resource.
+   That might or might not result in computing `Representation-Digest` on the enclosed representation.

+The latter case is done according to the HTTP semantics of the given method, for example using the `Content-Location` header field (see {{Section 8.7 of SEMANTICS}}).
+In contrast, the `Location` header field does not affect `Representation-Digest` because it is not representation metadata.

+For example, in `PATCH` requests, the representation digest will be computed on the patch document because the representation metadata refers to the patch document and not to the target resource (see {{Section 2 of PATCH}}).
+In responses, instead, the representation digest will be computed on the selected representation of the patched resource.

+## Representation-Digest and Content-Location in Responses {#digest-and-content-location}

+When a state-changing method returns the `Content-Location` header field, the enclosed representation refers to the resource identified by its value and `Representation-Digest` is computed accordingly.
+An example is given in {{post-not-request-uri}}.

 # The Content-Digest Field {#content-digest}

 The `Content-Digest` HTTP field can be used in requests and responses to